-The recipients of the Australian Bladder Foundation 2016 grants are:
+The recipients of the ABF 2018 grants are:

-The ABF grants support advances in knowledge that provide direct, tangible benefits in early prevention, detection and management of bladder and bowel dysfunction, by funding applications endorsed by the trustees of the ABF.
-The ABF grants provide an opportunity for health professionals involved in continence management to apply for research grants when a grant round is announced.
-The total amount awarded each year is at the discretion of the trustees for the ABF.
+ABF grant rounds support advances in knowledge that provide direct, tangible benefits in early prevention, detection and management of bladder and bowel dysfunction.
+Funding applications will be ratified by the Board of the Continence Foundation.
+The total amount awarded each year is at the discretion of the Board.

 A grant application must outline a research proposal supported by a set of aims, methodology and the budget.
 Applications from a single or a team of investigators are invited as well as new investigators.

-The ABF Advisory Committee, endorsed by the trustees of the ABF will review the applications for scientific merit and select the successful grant recipients.
+The ABF Advisory Committee, ratified by the Board of the Continence Foundation, will review the applications for scientific merit and select the successful grant recipients

 Only health professional members of the Continence Foundation of Australia may apply for ABF grants.